 Scams - How to spot them and stay protected

-Scams are becoming increasingly common and more convincing.
-Understanding how scams work and knowing the warning signs can help you protect your money and personal information.
+Scams are becoming more common and convincing.
+Understanding how scams work and spotting the warning signs can help protect your money and your personal information.

 What is a scam?

-A scam is ways of misleading people into sharing personal information, giving access to their accounts, or sending money to someone pretending to be trustworthy or offering something that isn't real.
-Scammers may contact you in different ways, including by email, phone call, text message, or even in person, and their methods are becoming more sophisticated over time.
+A scam is a way of misleading people into sharing personal information, or giving access to their accounts, or getting them to send money to someone pretending to be trustworthy or offering something that isn't real.
+Scammers may contact you in different ways, including email, phone call, text message, or even in person, and their methods are becoming more sophisticated.

-There are several simple ways to identify a scam.
+There are several clues to identify a scam.
 Common warning signs include:

-- Noticing a sense of urgency to act quickly
+- A sense of urgency to act quickly

-- Being asked for bank details or passwords and told not to tell anyone
+- Asking for bank details or passwords and being told not to tell anyone

 A recent example of a scam